larkkin/DL_homeworks/Readme.md

 # My implementation of SkipGram
-You can find project-related notebooks and a screenshot of TensorBoard tSNE embeddings of processed data.
+You can find project-related notebooks, a screenshot of TensorBoard tSNE embeddings of processed data and weights in the SkipGram folder.